aws-samples/aws-cloudformation-template-scanning-with-cloud-conformity/README.md

 ## Wrapper API features

-The wrapper API (henceforce called the Validate API, as it is used in pipelines to validate AWS CloudFormation templates) adds extra functionality when compared to the Cloud Conformity Template Scanner API:
+The wrapper API (called the Validate API in this solution, as it is used in pipelines to validate AWS CloudFormation templates) adds extra functionality when compared to the Cloud Conformity Template Scanner API directly:

 1. Send multiple templates at once, within a single POST
 2. Checks that the AWS account is currently being monitored by Cloud Conformity